 Maybe you want a purebred dog, and you’ll spare no expense.

-They are certainly a step up from backyard breeders and puppy mills.
+They are certainly a major step up from backyard breeders and puppy mills.

 So what’s the problem?

 The problem is that there are millions of dogs in shelters who need homes.
-Every dog bought from a breeder means another dog in a shelter goes without a home.
+If you bought a dog from a breeder, it means another dog in a shelter went without a home.

 Hundreds of thousands of dogs are euthanized at shelters every year in the United States.
 Breeders are crowding a market that’s already overcrowded, and dogs suffer because of it.